herrfennessey/carmen-and-dave/exampleSite/content/english/_index.md

   views onto rustic Romanian farmland, a lily pond, and the ruins of Trascău Fortress.
   <br><br>
   The venue, the food, and the accommodations will be traditionally Romanian.
 The wedding guest list, however, reflects our time living abroad, and the amazing people we met along the way.
-We cannot wait for you to bring your own language and traditions with you, and help us celebrate our own multicultural union.
+We cannot wait for you all to join us, and help us celebrate our own multicultural union.
   <br><br>
-  The ceremony will be conducted in both English and Romanian"
+  The ceremony and events will be conducted in both English and Romanian"

 ############################# Service ############################